yehbrian/flights/README.md

 # TO RUN:

-1) go to root of folder
+1) clone this repo and go to root of this project
 2) npm install
 3) npm start